 return sum;

-now, what would you do if you had to accumulate the entries of a binary tree
+}now, what would you do if you had to accumulate the entries of a binary tree? or a linked list?- would you re-write a version of

-? or - would you copy the
+accumulate()for thetreeor thelist? or - would you copy the

-into an array and then callaccumulate()
+treeorlistinto an array and then callaccumulate()?

 – if you’re in a hurry, you copy the data into suitable data structure, and then move to the next task.